IRS tax debt solution: Use a personal loan to pay off taxes

 Lenders usually won’t require documentation of the amount you owe, but it can be a good idea to keep your tax bill handy in case any specific information is requested.

 - Credit card.
 If your debt is small enough or your credit limit is high enough, you may be able to pay off your debt with a credit card.
-If you’re thinking about taking this route, keep in mind that interest and fees may be more than those the IRS charges.
-Also, it could negatively affect your credit by raising your debt-to-income ratio.
-Most experts agree that a debt-to-income ratio of 30% is the upper limit that you want to avoid exceeding.
+Keep in mind that interest and fees may be more than those the IRS charges.
+It could also negatively affect your credit by raising your debt-to-income ratio.

 - IRS installment plan.
 To apply for an IRS installment plan, you’ll need to first owe under $50,000.
 You’re required to complete and send Form 9465 and Form 433-F to the IRS.
-As typical with these forms, each comes with a very detailed (sometimes complicated) instruction sheet for its completion.
-Terms go up to 72 months, and combined with penalties, you can expect an interest rate of 8% to 10% per year.
+As typical with these forms, each comes with a very detailed — sometimes complicated — instruction sheet for its completion.
+Terms go up to six years, and combined with penalties, you can expect an interest rate of 8% to 10% per year.

 - Offer in compromise.
 Depending on your situation, you may qualify for an offer in compromise, which allows you to settle your debt with the IRS for less than you owe.
 Your living expenses, income, ability to pay and asset equity are taken into account when your eligibility is assessed.
 The IRS supplies an online prequalification tool to help you determine whether this option is right for your situation.